nkashy1/flea-backend/design.md

 Should be able to:

-1. **Register tasks:** Specify tasks with a 5-tuple `(modelId, hyperparametersId, initialCheckpointId, finalCheckpointId, deadline)` along with a *task bundle*, where `modelId`, `hyperparametersId`, `initialCheckpointId`, and `finalCheckpointId` refer to [`tensorio-models`](https://github.com/doc-ai/tensorio-models) resources, `deadline` is a UTC date and time object specified at the level of seconds, and the *task bundle* is a single file containing all the information required to run a task (assumed to be comprehensible to Flea clients).
-Each task dictates updates with parameters specified by the task bundle to any checkpoint between `initialCheckpoint` and `finalCheckpoint` of the given hyperparameters for the given model.
+1. **Register tasks:** Specify tasks with a 4-tuple `(modelId, hyperparametersId, checkpointIds, deadline)` along with a *task bundle*, where `modelId`, `hyperparametersId`, and `checkpointIds` refer to [`tensorio-models`](https://github.com/doc-ai/tensorio-models) resources, `deadline` is a UTC date and time object specified at the level of seconds, and the *task bundle* is a single file containing all the information required to run a task (assumed to be comprehensible to Flea clients).
+Each task dictates updates with parameters specified by the task bundle to any checkpoint for the given hyperparameters for the given model which is included in the `checkpointIds` list.

 1. **Close tasks:** Designate any available task that they are authorized to modify as closed, thereby preventing any client from commiting to that task or registering updates for that task